oshaesam1/NN-project/README.md

 ### Details of project:

-- Train using normalized RGB image and  gray images
+- Training using normalized RGB image and  gray images

-- Split your data to 2 parts:
+- Spliting  data to 2 parts:
 ○ Training (80%) (Applying cross validation during training).
 ○ testing(20%).

-- Build 2 different Neural Network architectures that can detect the digit of a given image(change number of hidden layer, number of neurons in each hidden layer).
+- Building 2 different Neural Network architectures that can detect the digit of a given image(change number of hidden layer, number of neurons in each hidden layer).

-- Build a convolutional neural network model that can detect the digit of a given image(change number of conv layer , pooling layers,...).
+- Building a convolutional neural network model that can detect the digit of a given image(change number of conv layer , pooling layers,...).

-- Compare NN performance against SVM classifier
+- Comparing NN performance against SVM classifier